-Our costs associated with OREO, such as collateral preservation and legal expenses, decreased in 2013 as compared to 2012 but increased in 2012 as compared to 2011.
+Our costs associated with OREO, such as collateral preservation and legal expenses, decreased in 2014 to \$0.1 million as compared to \$0.5 million in 2013 and decreased in 2013 as compared to \$1.3 million in 2012.
 This expense fluctuates based on the management of commercial properties and the operating activity associated with the properties that we hold throughout the year.

-Other expense decreased \$3.8 million in 2013 as compared to 2012 but increased \$2.9 million in 2012 as compared to 2011.
-Actions were taken in early 2013 for widespread reductions in expenses due to an enhanced emphasis on cost control.
+Other expense of \$17.7 million in 2014 decreased \$1.1 million as compared to \$18.8 million in 2013 and decreased \$3.8 million in 2013 as compared to \$22.6 million in 2012, despite increased professional fees and expenses in 2014 related to the acquisition of Herget Financial.
+Actions were taken starting in early 2013 for widespread reductions in expenses due to an enhanced emphasis on cost control.
 2012 expenses included impairment charges recorded for branch closings that took place in April 2013.

-The effective rate on income taxes, or income taxes divided by income before taxes, of 32.9%, 31.9% and 33.4% for the years ended December 31, 2013, 2012 and 2011, respectively, was lower than the combined federal and state statutory rate of approximately 41% due to fairly stable amounts of tax preferred interest income, such as municipal bond interest and bank owned life insurance income, accounting for a portion of our taxable income.
+The effective rate on income taxes, or income taxes divided by income before taxes, of 34.9%, 32.9% and 31.9% for the years ended December 31, 2014, 2013 and 2012, respectively, was lower than the combined federal and state statutory rate of approximately 41% due to fairly stable amounts of tax preferred interest income, such as municipal bond interest and bank owned life insurance income, accounting for a portion of our taxable income.
 As taxable income increases, we expect our effective tax rate to increase.
+Under current law, Illinois net operating loss carryover limitations expired in 2014 and the corporate income tax rate is scheduled for reduction effective January 1, 2015.
+The Company continues to monitor evolving state tax legislation and its potential impact on operations on an ongoing basis.

 The efficiency ratio represents total other expense, less amortization charges, as a percentage of tax equivalent net interest income plus other income, less security gains and losses.
 The efficiency ratio, which is a non-GAAP financial measure commonly used by management and the investment community in the banking industry, measures the amount of expense that is incurred to generate a dollar of revenue.
-The efficiency ratio decreased in 2013 to 66.4% as compared to 68.5% in 2012 but increased in 2012 as compared to 59.0% in 2011.
-Efficiency ratios have been influenced throughout the past two years by a number of events, such as our 2012 core conversion and branch closures.
-The process of examining appropriate avenues to improve efficiency is expected to continue as a focus in future periods.
+The efficiency ratio improved in 2014 to 65.11% as compared to 66.39% in 2013 and 68.54% in 2012.
+We will continue to examine appropriate avenues to improve efficiency, as a focus in future periods, with an emphasis on revenue growth.